Equivalence Principle in Chameleon Models: Introduction

-Recently, there has been a great level of interest in models that claim to be able to avoid the stringent bounds resulting from experimental tests looking for violations WEP based on schemes where the fields hide their effects as the chameleon models and the Dilaton-Matter-gravity model with strong coupling~\cite{Damour02}.
-Chameleon models were introduced by Khoury and Weltman in 2004~\cite{KW04} and have been further developed by several authors~\cite{Brax04,MS07,OP08}.
+Recently, there has been a great level of interest in models that claim to be able to avoid the stringent bounds resulting from experimental tests looking for violations of the WEP based on schemes where the effects of the fields are hidden by suitable non-linearities, as in the chameleon models and the Dilaton-Matter-gravity model with strong coupling~\cite{Damour02}.
+Chameleon models were introduced by Khoury and Weltman in 2004~\cite{KW04} and have been further developed by several authors~\cite{Brax04,MS07,Brax07,Hui2009,Brax2010,BB11,Brax2012,Upadhye12,K13}.
 Generically a {\it chameleon} consists of a scalar field that is coupled non-minimally to matter and minimally to the curvature (or the other way around via a conformal transformation), and where the field's effective mass depends on the density and pressure of the matter that constitutes the {\it environment}.
-This, in turn, is a result of the nontrivial coupling of the scalar field with the trace of the energy-momentum tensor of the matter sector of the theory~\footnote{In this context by {\it matter} we mean any field other that the scalar-field at hand, which in the situation of interest would be the ordinary matter making up the objects present in the experiment including the atmosphere. }.
-The coupling of the scalar field with matter might be {\it non-universal}, like in the original model introduced in~\cite{KW04}, or universal as in some simpler models.
+This, in turn, is the result of the nontrivial coupling of the scalar field with the trace of the energy-momentum tensor of the matter sector of the theory~\footnote{In this context by {\it matter} we mean any field other that the scalar-field at hand, which in the situation of interest would be the ordinary matter making up the objects present in the experiment including the atmosphere. }.
+The coupling of the scalar field with matter might be {\it non-universal} (i.e. it may depend on the particle's species), like in the original model introduced in~\cite{KW04}, or universal as in some simpler models.